Follow Us On:

-The constitution declared Pakistan an Islamic republic laying down condition for head of state and head of the government to be Muslims.
-However, 8th amendment has made the Objective Resolution a substantial part of the constitution by incorporating it as article 2A according to which all laws made in Pakistan should be in accordance with the injunctions of Quran and Sunnah.
-Its Islamic character is further reinforced by accepting the sovereignty of Almighty Allah, Islam to be the state religion and by promising the Muslims to enable them to order their lives in accordance with the fundamental principles of Islam.
+The constitution declared Pakistan an Islamic republic laying down conditions for the head of state and head of the government to be Muslims.
+However, the 8th amendment has made the Objective Resolution a substantial part of the constitution by incorporating it as article 2A according to which all laws made in Pakistan should be per the injunctions of Quran and Sunnah.
+Its Islamic character is further reinforced by accepting the sovereignty of Almighty Allah, Islam to be the state religion, and by promising the Muslims to enable them to order their lives following the fundamental principles of Islam.
 It also provides a long list of fundamental rights as well directive principles of state policy.
-Besides, the constitution envisages a federation of Pakistan and affords a parliamentary form of government leaving president with only ceremonious functions.
-The federal legislature is bicameral i.e. senate the upper house and national assembly the lower house.
-Moreover, the constitution provides an independent judiciary, provincial autonomy to the federating units, a council of common interests, a council of Islamic ideology etc.
+Besides, the constitution envisages a federation of Pakistan and affords a parliamentary form of government leaving the president with only ceremonious functions.
+The federal legislature is bicameral i.e. senate the upper house and the national assembly the lower house.
+Moreover, the constitution provides an independent judiciary, provincial autonomy to the federating units, a council of common interests, a council of Islamic ideology, etc.

 The subsequent voyage of the constitution however was not smooth.
 It has been suspended or held in abeyance twice.
 Amendments made by military dictators have changed the spirit of the original constitution.
 So far, 20 amendments have been made most of which have been brought about not for the fulfillment of compulsions and needs of changing times but to accomplish the selfish ends.
 This experimentation has achieved nothing but instability in the country that has blocked the process of establishing and strengthening the democratic system in Pakistan.